BoAnLai/txt2csv/README.md

 2. store data in Buffer which is nodejs built-in object in binary format
 3. detect data(binary) encoding using chardet package
 4. decode data(binary) into string using iconv-lite package, automation with error handle
+5. parse string into object
+   - expect string being two-dimensional structure, each section with name/title being the first element

 ## about data.txt